What is an OPTIONS HTTP Request?

 Using HTTP OPTIONS Method for CORS Preflight Requests

-So far we've looked at the HTTP OPTIONS method from a high level, but one of the main use cases of the HTTP OPTIONS method is for CORS preflight requests.
+So far we've looked at the HTTP OPTIONS method from a high level, but one of the primary use cases of the HTTP OPTIONS method is for CORS preflight requests.
 If you're not familiar with CORS, don't worry because we're going to break it down a bit right here.

 CORS stands for "Cross-Origin Resource Sharing" and it comes into play when we want to request information from a different origin.
 For example, there may be a web application hosted at